This post contains affiliate links. Please read my disclosures.

 - Remove from the heat, pour the custard into a bowl then cover and put in the fridge overnight to completely chill.

-- The following day whip the double cream until it reaches soft peaks then fold gently into the gingerbread custard until everything has completely combined.
+- The following day whip the double cream until it reaches soft peaks then stir into the gingerbread custard until everything has completely combined.

 - Pour this extra thick custard into an ice cream machine and churn per the machine’s instructions*.